You've gotta click the pause button.

 Once he gets over his fear and confusion and feels secure, you won't have to focus so much on “mindful dating.”
 In the meantime, however, here are my tips to keep things drama-free in the beginning of a new relationship:

 One of the biggest sources of dating drama is ignoring the fact that men and women think, act, and communicate differently.
 Without realizing it, women speak their own language and expect a man to understand.
-No wonder why new relationships can be so confusing and frustrating!
+No wonder new relationships can be so confusing and frustrating!

 Men love to enjoy the here and now.
 There will come a time, usually after several months of dating someone special, when most guys will start to evaluate their feelings and think about a possible future together.

+Most women would prefer them to hurry up and make up their mind.
 After all, we want some assurance that the time we’re spending with a new guy is worth our while.
-From the first date, we’re usually wondering, “does this guy have long-term potential?”
+From the first date, we’re usually wondering, “Does this guy have long-term potential?”
 And after a few weeks we’re most likely thinking, “Where is this going?
 Is he planning on getting serious or is he just having fun?
-Because if we’re not on the same page I need to move on…”
+Because if we’re not on the same page I need to move on.”